 Postal Workers Collect Food Donations For ‘Stamp Out Hunger’Along with delivering up our mail, letter carriers picked up some packages along their routes Saturday.
 It's Stamp Out Hunger Day, the largest single-day food drive in the country.

 Post Office Apologizes For Declaring Man DeadA letter Jason Gerling’s mother sent to him was returned with the word “deceased” across the envelope.

 Good Question: What Are The Weather Rules When It Comes To Delivering Mail?The inscription on New York City’s U.S. Postal Service headquarters reads: “Neither snow nor rain nor gloom of night stays these couriers from the swift completion of their appointed rounds.”

+Good Question: Who (And What) Should We Tip During The Holidays?
 During the holidays, many of us thank the people who have helped us throughout the year.
-According to a Consumer Reports survey from the 2011 holiday season, a little less than half of Americans tip during the holidays — sometimes, it's with cash, gift cards, home-baked cookies and gifts.
+According to a Consumer Reports survey from the 2011 holiday season, a little less than half of Americans tip during the holidays -- sometimes, it's with cash, gift cards, home-baked cookies and gifts.

 Charges: Fmr.
 Postal Carrier Stole Cash, Gift Cards From MailA 27-year-old Hinckley woman has been charged with allegedly stealing cash and gift cards from the U.S. mail while working as a postal carrier, the United States Attorney's Office announced Tuesday.